 action_type: check

-The calculated_fields section is an optional list of calculated field definitions.
-These are formulas that compute values from reporting tag variables and are displayed on the brew sheet.
+The calculated_variables section is an optional list of calculated variable definitions.
+These are formulas that compute values from input variables (and other calculated variables) and are displayed on the brew sheet.

 | Field | Required | Description |